HomeDing/homeding.github.io/elementclass.md

 The `term` function is the logical counterpart to the `init` function and terminates all functionality from the Element.

-The allocated ressources should be freed (e.g. disabling attached modules or releasing used I/O lines).
+The allocated resources should be freed (e.g. disabling attached modules or releasing used I/O lines).

 ## Common Element member variables and helper functions